ThePoorPilot/pacman-utils/README.md

 With this package installed, for example, add pkg.tar.zst files to a .db file, and upload it to a custom repository(hinting at a future project of mine).

-I have not tested all functionaly of this package yet, it may still need tuning.

 Functionality tested:

 Working: repo-add, repo-remove, repo-elephant, makepkg(requires -d flag), testpkg, makpkg-template, pacman-key, pacman-conf, pacman-db-upgrade